 Marzano 13 Teaching Best Practices

-Check out our newest post, Marzano 13 Teaching Best Practices for Virtual, Blended, and Classroom Instruction!
+Check out our most up-to-date post on this topic, Marzano 13 Teaching Best Practices for Virtual, Blended, and Classroom Instruction!

 As an edtech company, Edmentum certainly believes in the promise of online solutions to improve student outcomes and empower teachers with additional tools to provide effective, individualized instruction.
 However, educational technology is an incredibly young field, and everyone – educators, developers, and students alike – is still learning how best to use these tools.
 A lot of brain power is being dedicated to answering these complex questions.
 One such effort comes from the Marzano Research Laboratory (MRL), whose experts conducted A Study of Best Practices in Edmentum Online Solutions, looking at Edmentum’s online solutions in various settings to evaluate the relationship between student learning and effective pedagogical practices with respect to the use of online instruction.

 The MRL study considered Edmentum solutions being used in three instructional settings – purely virtual, a blended learning model, and to supplement instruction in a classroom – for the purpose of either original credit, credit recovery, intervention, or Advanced Placement® instruction.
 The study identified 13 best practices across three dimensions of teacher behaviors and strategies which are correlated to significantly higher levels of student achievement in an online learning environment.
 Adopting these practices can help teachers effectively engage with their students in an online or blended environment, and get the most out of online tools.
 Here, we will take a close look at all 13 best practices identified in the study, along with insights into how each can be implemented and common challenges associated with them.